braydend/strong-boy/README.md

 # Strong Boy

-Strong boy is an exercise tracker to aid in monitoring and logging progression of workouts (mainly gym sets).
-It is a web app that runs both on desktop and mobile.
+Strong boy is an exercise tracker to aid in monitoring and logging progression of workouts (mainly weight lifting).
+It is a web app that has partial mobile support

 # Features
 - User Accounts
 - Global exercise creation.
 Users can create exercises that other users of the app can see/use.
 - Sets can be created from the dashboard and are graphed.
-- Sets can be flagged as warmup sets; This will ensure they are not graphed and not displayed on the dashboard.
+- Sets can be flagged as warmup sets; This will ensure they are not graphed or displayed on the dashboard.
+- Sets can be logged in lb or kg.
+Weights will be displayed in kg.

 # Development
 ## Setup